ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

 #### Configuring iOS Platform

 The steps required to configure iOS Platform of Cordova application for Facebook authentication integration are partially similar to the steps required for native applications.
 The major difference is that currently Cordova CLI does not support Cocoapods dependency manager, therefore you will need to add files required for integrating with Facebook authentication manually.
-Please follow [[Enabling Facebook authentication in iOS apps|facebook auth ios]].
+Please follow [Enabling Facebook authentication in iOS apps](https://new-console.ng.bluemix.net/docs/services/mobileaccess/facebook-auth-ios.html).
 You will need to perform steps described in following sections of that tutorial first

 * Configuring Facebook Application for iOS Platform
 * Configuring Mobile Client Access for Facebook authentication